murimaa/openwrt-ap-management/EXAMPLE-USAGE.md

 ### Scenario 2: Updating Network Infrastructure

-You have created a new VLAN for security cameras, and want to add it across all access points.
+You have created a new VLAN for security cameras (you do this in your actual router!), and want to add it across all access points.

 1. **Create the new VLAN config:**
 **network-configs/vlan_50_cameras.conf:**